-- A flat fee for picking up the food at the restaurant
+- A flat fee for picking up the food at the restaurant.

 - A flat fee for dropping off the food with the customer.

-UberEATS customers are allowed to tip drivers inside the app but it is not a requirement.
-UberEATS takes 25% of the total bill.
+Uber Eats customers are allowed to tip drivers inside the app but it is not a requirement.

-UberEATS vs. other food delivery services
+Uber Eats vs. other food delivery services

-In most cities, UberEATS came into the marketplace well after other takeout food delivery businesses such as GrubHub and DoorDash.
-Economic analyst company Second Measure broke down the market share of major delivery services for August 2017.
-Its data revealed UberEATS leading the market in Austin, Dallas and Houston.
-Perhaps more impressive than that trifecta are the cities where UberEATS has pushed its way into contention against a formerly dominant competitor.
+In most cities, Uber Eats came into the marketplace well after other takeout food delivery businesses such as GrubHub and DoorDash.
+Economic analyst company Second Measure broke down the market share of major meal delivery services for February 2018.
+Its data revealed Uber Eats is the fastest growing company among meal delivery services and is now larger in 15 major US cities compared to GrubHub.
+Perhaps more impressive than that are the two cities, El Paso, Texas, and Jacksonville, Florida, where Uber Eats has pushed its way into contention against GrubHub, the formerly dominant competitor just six months ago.

-UberEATs has been on a push in the second half of 2017 to expand its influence to 30 college towns in the US – including Ann Arbor, Michigan, Baton Rouge, Louisiana, Austin, Texas and so on.
-With the propensity of college students living on campus or within a few miles of it, takeout/delivery restaurants do a lot of business in a small radius.
-This allows UberEATs drivers to deliver lots of orders quickly, leading to more money for themselves and Uber and more satisfied customers as well.
+Uber Eats has been on a push to expand its influence in up to 100 new cities, including lots of college towns like Ann Arbor and Austin.
+With the propensity of college students living on campus or within a few miles of it, takeout and delivery restaurants do a lot of business in a small radius.
+This allows Uber Eats delivery partners to deliver lots of orders quickly, earning more money for themselves and helping Uber Eats expand to new areas.